confluentinc/demo-trust/demo.md

 - SSO integration to make it easy to onboard your employees to Confluent
 - BYOK to give you control over your at-rest data encryption
-- Elastic scaling with cluster load metric (take advantage of production experience with over 10,000 clusters)
+- Elastic scaling with cluster load metric, taking advantage of our production experience with over 10,000 clusters
-- Stream Governance to allow you to maintain data quality, set governance policies, and see end-to-end data flow
+- Stream Governance to allow you to maintain data quality, see end-to-end data flow, and discover data across your organization
-- Scalable access management with rolebindings
+- Scalable access management with Role Based Access Control, now with rolebindings for Kafka topics, consumer groups, and transactional IDs
 - Audit logs that can be exported to your security analysis tools as a part of your company-wide threat monitoring
 - Support that taps into over 3 million hours of expertise